Stay with us for easy access to Sesame Place

 - Peddler's Village (20.9 miles)

-Follow the winding brick pathways of Peddler’s Village to explore colonial-style buildings and award-winning gardens while shopping and dining at nearly 70 locations.
+Follow the winding brick pathways of Peddler’s Village to explore colonial-style buildings and award-winning gardens.
+This shopping center boasts nearly 70 retailers and restaurants.

 Phone: +1 (215) 794-4000

 - Betsy Ross House (18.5 miles)

 Visit the birthplace of the American flag at the historical home of Betsy Ross, located in the Historic District of Philadelphia.
-You can take a self-guided audio tour and meet re-enactors who make Betsy’s story come alive.
+You can take a self-guided audio tour and meet reenactors who make Ross’s story come alive.

 Phone: +1 (215) 629-4026

 - National Constitution Center (18.7 miles)

-See an original print of the Constitution of the United States, learn the fascinating stories behind each signer of the Constitution and imagine yourself as a future leader of the U.S. at this “Museum of We the People.”
+See an original print of the Constitution of the United States, learn the fascinating stories behind each signer and imagine yourself as a future leader of the U.S. at this “Museum of We the People.”

 Phone: +1 (215) 409-6600

 - Independence Hall (19.1 miles)

-Stand in the same place where the Declaration of Independence and the U.S. Constitution were both signed as you explore one of the nation’s most treasured sites.
+Stand in the place where the Declaration of Independence and the U.S. Constitution were both signed as you explore one of the nation’s most treasured sites.
 Admission is free.

 Phone: +1 (215) 965-2305